abdusco/typewriter.js/README.md

 # typewriter.js

 + Pure vanilla JS, no external dependencies
++ Less than 2KB minified, less than 1KB minified & gzipped
 + Utilizes ES6 Promises, and requestAnimationFrame for greater performance (you may need to provide polyfill)

 ## Demo